- 5 minutes to read

 - Duplicate an existing style by creating a new style and copying all format settings from the existing style via the Style.CopyFrom method.

-For examples, see the How to: Create or Modify a Style document.
+Refer to the following topic for examples: How to: Create or Modify a Style.

 All custom styles of an Excel document that is loaded to a SpreadsheetControl are automatically added to the IWorkbook.Styles collection, and can be accessed by their names.